 - Preheat oven to 400F

-- Make the Filling: Prepare chicken (or cauliflower) see notes, and place in a bowl.
+- Make the Filling: Prepare chicken (or cauliflower/spinach) see notes, and place in a bowl.
 Add corn.
 Mix with cumin, coriander, salt, pepper, scallions, fresh cilantro and lime zest.
 Set aside.

 - Roast the poblano (or use canned green chilies) directly over a gas flame (or on a baking sheet 4 inches below a very hot broiler) turning regularly, until the skins have blackened and blistered.
 Place in a bowl, cover with a kitchen towel and let cool.
 Under running water rub off the blackened skin, carefully tear open and pull out the seed pod and stem and rinse all the seeds away.
 Dice finely.
 (If pressed for time, you can skip this step entirely by substituting 1 small can of green chiles)

-- Make the sauce: In a medium pot, over medium heat melt 2 T butter and saute shallot until golden and fragrant, about 3-4 minutes.
+- Make the sauce: In a medium pot, over medium heat 2 T oil or butter and saute shallot until golden and fragrant, about 3-4 minutes.
 Add 2 T flour, and toast, stirring 2-3 minutes on med-low heat.
-Whisk in 1 1/4 cups chicken broth.
-Stir in Sour cream, whisk until smooth.
+Whisk in 1 1/4 cups broth.
+Stir in the sour cream, and whisk until smooth.
 If using canned chilies, add 1/2 the can now, along with coriander, salt and pepper.
 Save the remaining chilies and add to the filling.
 Alternatively, if using the poblano, add a cautious 1/3 of the diced poblanos to start, tasting for heat.
 (Most are mild, but some, very occasionally are hot!)
 Then, according to your heat tolerance, add the remaining poblanos to taste.
 Season sauce with salt and pepper to taste.
 Add some to the filling if you want.

 - Garnish with fresh cilantro and scallions.